 Refer to adult dosing.

 Allergic conjunctivitis: Ophthalmic: Children ≥2 years: Refer to adult dosing.

 For topical ophthalmic use only.
 Contact lenses should be removed prior to application, may be inserted after 10 minutes.
 Do not insert contacts if eyes are red.
 Avoid contaminating the applicator tip.

 Store at room temperature of 15°C to 25°C (59°F to 77°F).

 Central nervous system: Headache (2% to 5%)

 Respiratory: Nasopharyngitis (2% to 5%)

-<1% (Limited to important or life-threatening): Hypersensitivity reaction, pharyngeal edema, pruritus, skin rash, swelling of lips, swollen tongue
+<1%, postmarketing, and/or case reports: Hypersensitivity reaction, pharyngeal edema, pruritus, skin rash, swelling of lips, swollen tongue

 • Contact lens wearers: Contains benzalkonium chloride which may be absorbed by soft contact lenses; remove lens prior to administration and wait 10 minutes before reinserting.

 • Appropriate use: For topical ophthalmic use only.
 Not for the treatment of contact lens irritation; do not wear contact lenses if eye is red.